ncbi/SSDraw/README.md

 Normally, SSDraw will generate a DSSP annotation from the PDB file, but if you have a DSSP file you would like to use, you can upload it and input the file name in Options.

 ### Choosing a subregion:
 If you want SSDraw to draw only a portion of your alignment, you can specify the start and/or end points using the --start and --end options respectively.
 The argument for these options correspond to the index of the alignment position, not to the residue position numbers.
-See [example 2](#example-2-score-by-conservation)
+See [example 2](#example-2-score-by-conservation).

 ### Running on multiple pdbs:
 In order to rapidly generate multiple images with SSDraw, we recommend writing shell scripts comprised of commands like those shown in the above examples.
-For examples of such shell scripts, see one of the shell scripts in /figures/.
+For examples of such a shell script, see [here](SSDraw/figures/ubiquitin/run_ssdraw.sh).